Frequently Asked Questions

 Q: Why is the Legislative Effectiveness Score calculated based solely on H.R. bills or S. bills?

-In undertaking the Legislative Effectiveness Project, we are most interested in understanding why some legislators are more effective than others at advancing bills that have substantive consequences for changes in policy.
+We are interested in understanding why some legislators are more effective than others at advancing bills that have substantive consequences for changes in policy.
 While other legislative vehicles have the potential for facilitating substantial changes to public policy in the United States (in particular, House Joint Resolutions that engage proposed constitutional amendments), most resolutions are largely symbolic in substance, and have no de jure force of law.
-Hence, we disregard all legislative vehicles that cannot lead to a direct change in U.S. Code if signed by the President.
+We disregard all legislative vehicles that cannot lead to a direct change in U.S. Code if signed by the President.

 Q: Does a Legislative Effectiveness Score capture if a Representative or Senator is effective at stopping legislation from moving forward?